nmcdowell00/lab6/README.md

 # Installation Documentation

 Before you can begin to run the function you will need to download a few things.
-First you need to downlaod selenium which can done by entering **pip install selenium**into the commmand line.
+First you need to downlaod selenium which can done by entering '''Python pip install selenium'''in the commmand line.
 Now you need to install a webdriver manager.
 To do so, enter **pip install webdriver-manager** into your terminal.
 For good measure you should also update your Chrome(you need to use chrome for this function.
 Instructions for updating chrome can be found [here]("https://support.google.com/chrome/answer/95414?hl=en&co=GENIE.Platform%3DDesktop").
 After all of this, you should be able to run the function.

 # How to Use it